-- quantitative standards setting out the use of common minimum statistical parameters for measuring risk; - guidelines for stress testing; - validation procedures for external oversight of the use of models; - rules for banks which use a mixture of models and the standardised approach. - 11.
+- validation procedures for external oversight of the use of models; - rules for banks which use a mixture of models and the standardised approach. - 11.
 The standardised methodology uses a "building-block" approach in which specific risk and the general market risk arising from debt and equity positions are calculated separately.
-The focus of most internal models is a bank's general market risk exposure, typically leaving specific risk (i.e., exposures to specific issuers of debt securities or equities5) to be measured largely through separate credit risk measurement systems.
+The focus of most internal models is a bank's general market risk exposure, typically leaving specific risk (i.e. exposures to specific issuers of debt securities or equities4) to be measured largely through separate credit risk measurement systems.
 Banks using models should be subject to capital charges for the specific risk not captured by their models.
 Accordingly, a separate capital charge for specific risk will apply to each bank using a model to the extent that the model does not capture specific risk.
-However, for banks using models, the total specific risk charge applied to debt securities or to equities should in no case be less than half the specific risk charges calculated according to the standardised methodology. - 12.
+The capital charge for banks which are modelling specific risk is set out in section B.8.5 - 12.
 In measuring the price risk in options under the standardised approach, where a number of alternatives with varying degrees of sophistication are provided (see A.5), supervisory authorities will apply the rule that the more a bank is engaged in writing options, the more sophisticated its measurement method needs to be.
-In the longer term, banks which are significant traders in options will be expected to move to comprehensive value-at-risk models and become subject to the full range of quantitative and qualitative standards set out in Part B. - 13.
+In the longer term, banks which are significant traders in options will be expected to move to comprehensive value-atrisk models and become subject to the full range of quantitative and qualitative standards set out in Part B. - 13.
 Each bank subject to this Amendment will be expected to monitor and report the level of risk against which a capital requirement is to be applied.
-The bank's overall minimum capital requirement will be: - (a) the credit risk requirements laid down in the present Accord, excluding debt and equity securities in the trading book and all positions in commodities, but including the credit counterparty risk on all over-the-counter derivatives whether in the trading or the banking books; plus - (b) either the capital charges for market risks described in A.1-5, summed arithmetically; or - (c) the measure of market risk derived from the models approach set out in Part B; or - (d) a mixture of (b) and (c) summed arithmetically.
+The bank's overall minimum capital requirement will be: - (a) the credit risk requirements laid down in the Basel Capital Framework, excluding debt and equity securities in the trading book and all positions in commodities, but including the credit counterparty risk on all over-the-counter derivatives whether in the trading or the banking books; plus - (b) either the capital charges for market risks described in A.1-5, summed arithmetically; or - (c) the measure of market risk derived from the models approach set out in Part B; or - (d) a mixture of (b) and (c) summed arithmetically. - 14.
+All transactions, including forward sales and purchases, shall be included in the calculation of capital requirements as from the date on which they were entered into.
+Although regular reporting will in principle take place only at intervals (in most countries quarterly), banks are expected to manage the market risk in their trading book in such a way

-Specific risk includes the risk that an individual debt or equity security moves by more or less than the general market in day-to-day trading (including periods when the whole market is volatile) and event risk (where the price of an individual debt or equity security moves precipitously relative to the general market, e.g., on a take-over bid or some other shock event; such events would also include the risk of "default").
+Specific risk includes the risk that an individual debt or equity security moves by more or less than the general market in day-to-day trading (including periods when the whole market is volatile) and event risk (where the price of an individual debt or equity security moves precipitously relative to the general market, e.g. on a takeover bid or some other shock event; such events would also include the risk of "default").